fongc123/notes/Image Processing/Spatial Filtering.md

 # Spatial Filtering

 <span style = "color:lightblue">Spatial filtering</span> modifies an image by replacing each pixel value with the output from a function that relies on the value of the pixel and the values of the neighboring pixels.
+A <span style = "color:lightblue">spatial filter</span> consists of a neighborhood (*the kernel*) and a predefined operation $T$.

 <span style = "color:lightblue">Linear spatial filtering</span> $\rightarrow$ linear spatial filter $\rightarrow$ operation $T$ of the filter is linear.